AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

   <summary>
 Click here to view the complete Task 6.6 resolution: <span style='color:#33ECFF'>[disclose the RESOLUTION]</span></summary>

-This task involves creating a Distributed Cloud Firewall rule and attaching the WebGroup you previously created.
+This task involves creating a Distributed Cloud Firewall rule and associating it with the WebGroup you previously established.

 - Navigate to **CoPilot > Security > Distributed Cloud Firewall > Rules** and click on the `"+ Rule"` button.